minetest/minetest/doc/lua_api.md

     -- distribution of the biomes.
     -- Heat and humidity have average values of 50, vary mostly between -- 0 and 100 but can exceed these values.

-}
+    weight = 1.0,
+    -- Relative weight of the biome in the Voronoi diagram }
 ```